karmel/vespucci/README.md

 Notes:

-* If you are unfamiliar with Amazon EC2, I suggest looking first at Amazon's [Getting Started Guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
+* If you are unfamiliar with Amazon EC2, I suggest looking first at Amazon's <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html" target="_blank">Getting Started Guide</a>.
 * When setting up the firewall, you will minimally want SSH access to your instance.
 I also recommend allowing access at port 5432 if you would like to use a local client to view and manage your database, and access at port 80 if you would like to host browser sessions from your instance.
 The Security Group I use opens three ports:
 	* 22 (SSH): 0.0.0.0/0
 	* 80 (HTTP): 0.0.0.0/0